For many employers, especially multi-state employers, the question of build v. buy for harassment prevention training is worth revisiting in 2019.

 Many companies utilize outside counsel to provide in-person training for their executive team or for bi-annual supervisor training.
 This model is harder to scale across a company-wide initiative.
-Even if your employees are all located in a single location, the new time requirements on training new hires, can make it cost prohibitive to bring in trainers several times a year.
+Even if your employees are all located in a single location, the new time requirements for training new hires can make it cost prohibitive to bring in trainers several times a year.

 Many top labor and employment law firms like Littler Mendelson and Jackson Lewis offer “virtual” training that takes in-person training content and delivers it via webinar.